 Verdict

 PPC wins on speed and control.
 SEO wins on compounding economics and long-term cost per visitor.
-The practical answer for most businesses is both: use PPC to generate immediate revenue and gather conversion data, then invest that learning into SEO content that builds a durable, owned traffic asset.
-Budget permitting, neither channel should operate in isolation.
+For most businesses the practical answer is both: use PPC to generate immediate revenue and gather conversion data, then feed that learning into SEO content that builds a durable, owned traffic asset.
+If your budget allows it, don't run either channel alone.